Financing your Education - Grants

 - Level of financial need and available funds

-The Alumni Grant provides a credit discount on courses at Point Park for eligible graduates.
-Starting with new students for the Spring 2012 semester, an $80 per credit discount is available for graduate courses and a $30 per credit discount is available for undergraduate courses.
-It is the responsibility of the alum to request this discount prior to starting course work.
-If you are an alum and do not see the Alumni Grant reflected in your financial aid award letter, you should contact your admissions counselor immediately.
+The Alumni Grant provides a credit discount on most on-campus courses at Point Park for eligible graduates.
+An $80 per credit discount is available for graduate courses and a $30 per credit discount is available for undergraduate courses.
+It is the responsibility of the alumnus to request this discount prior to starting course work.

 Point Park University offers grants to part-time and accelerated students who show financial need beyond that which other forms of gift aid assistance can cover.
 The amount of the grant is determined based on the student's financial need and enrollment status.